Taliesin West: Site

 Taliesin West is located at 12621 North Frank Lloyd Wright Boulevard within Maricopa County in Scottsdale, Arizona, United States; the main entrance is at 12345 North Taliesin Drive.
 The modern estate covers 491 acre and has flowers planted along its border.
 Originally, Taliesin West was reached by an access road measuring about 1.75 mi long.
 There was a masonry gate and a stanchion partway along the road.
 The end of the road, just outside the main buildings, has a landscaped median.
 An array of 4,000 solar panels is installed on the estate, near the base of a hill.
 The estate sits about 1600 ft above sea level, in a gully at the base of the McDowell Mountains.
 Nearby are the McDowell Mountains' two highest peaks: Thompson Peak and McDowell Peak.
 The surrounding desert contains volcanic rock that ranges in color from red and umber to blue-gray and purple.
 The estate overlooks the cities of Tempe and Chandler to the south, the Phoenix Mountains to the southwest.
 The Central Arizona Project canal passes by the estate as well.

 Before the American architect Frank Lloyd Wright acquired the site, the land had never been developed, although several Native American peoples inhabited the surrounding area until the 19th century.
 Some of the boulders throughout the complex contain Native American petroglyphs, which were created by the Hohokam people.
 Native American millstones, pits with corn, and potsherds were still in situ when Wright obtained the land.
 One of the petroglyphs, representing "handshake, friendship, and fellowship", later inspired Taliesin West's official logo.
+According to a 2020 survey, Taliesin West contains 64 documented petroglyphs, some of which were integrated into the architecture of Taliesin West.
+During Wright's occupancy, nine petroglyph-bearing boulders were relocated onto the Taliesin West campus, while an additional nine remain in the original location near Taliesin Peak.